Andis Speedmaster 2 Review

 For perfectionists, the Speedmaster 2 doesn’t have notches to keep things extra tight like the Master.
 Anyway though, everything stays secure and you shouldn’t expect any slips or operation-related headaches.

-The Andis Speedmaster 2 clipper is a great bang for your buck, overall.
+To summarise this Andis Speedmaster 2 review, the clipper is a great bang for your buck, overall.
 Cosmetic fancy things put aside, the ceramic blades and quiet operation make it a real winner.
 While the slightly weaker motor and vibrations are a shortcoming, they aren’t a critical drawback.

 It’s simple: this is not a true Andis barber clipper.
 As a hair clipper for use at home, however, it’s more than a reasonable choice.
 If you cut shorter hair, do some fades or want to do some quality beard trims along the way, the Speedmaster is your way to go.